 "Conformability" refers to how well a mattress conforms or molds to the contours of a person's body.
 A mattress has good conformability if all of one's body is supported equally by the mattress.

 A lack of conformability means there are gaps in support.
 The result can be that at least one part of the body, such as the lower spine, is placed in a stressed and unnatural position which can cause pain.
 A lack of conformability also often results in some parts of the body feeling more pressure than other parts because of unequal support.
-Such pressure can be a source of significant discomfort and pain.
+Such pressure can be a source of significant discomfort.

 Having the right firmness is an important factor in preventing / relieving pain.